ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 ### You can enrich EarthCODE in several impactful ways:

-- **Publish Research Products:** Add new content to the Open Science Catalogue.
+- **Publish Research Products:** Add new content to the Open Science Catalog.
 - **Update content:** Keep the descriptions and metadata of products, projects, and more up-to-date.
-- **Request removals:** Ensure the catalogue remains accurate by requesting the removal of outdated or incorrect entries.
+- **Request removals:** Ensure the catalog remains accurate by requesting the removal of outdated or incorrect entries.

 To contribute, you only need to have an active GitHub account.
 If you don't have one yet, please [create an account](https://github.com/signup) to get started.